Rachel Big Eagle

-Rachel Erickson (born January 9, 1999) is a Canadian curler from Maryfield, Saskatchewan.
-She is currently the third on Team Jolene Campbell.
+Rachel Big Eagle (born Rachel Erickson on January 9, 1999) is a Canadian curler from Maryfield, Saskatchewan.
+She is currently the second on Team Skylar Ackerman.
 She was the alternate for the Mackenzie Zacharias rink that won the 2020 World Junior Curling Championships.

 Career

+Juniors

-Erickson's first national championships was in 2016 at the 2016 U18 International Curling Championships where she skipped Saskatchewan to a 3–2 record.
+Big Eagle's first national championships was in 2016 at the 2016 U18 International Curling Championships where she skipped Saskatchewan to a 3–2 record.
 She won the provincial championship again the following year and finished 3–5 at the 2017 Canadian U18 Curling Championships.
 Two years later, she won her first provincial junior title and finished in seventh place with a 5–5 record at the 2019 Canadian Junior Curling Championships in her home province.
 She joined the Ashley Thevenot rink at third the following season and the team won the provincial junior championship.
-Erickson would once again settle for a seventh-place finish at the 2020 Canadian Junior Curling Championships, once again with a 5–5 record.
+Big Eagle would once again settle for a seventh-place finish at the 2020 Canadian Junior Curling Championships, once again with a 5–5 record.
 She was then asked by the winners of the event, Manitoba's Mackenzie Zacharias if she would join them at the 2020 World Junior Curling Championships in Krasnoyarsk, Russia.
 After finishing the round robin in second place, they would defeat Russia in the semifinal and South Korea in the final to claim the gold medal.
-Erickson played in one game at the championship, where Canada defeated Latvia 13–2.
+Big Eagle played in one game at the championship, where Canada defeated Latvia 13–2.